jerome-diver/myGoFiber_webSite/README.md

 # Simple web site with Go backend and React.js frontend code

 This web site is using Go backend code with Fiber framework library and React.js frontend library.
-Database used with Mongodb and his own mogodb go library.
+Database used by Mongodb and his own mongodb go library.

 ## Go backend libraries used